What is the RCV?

 Commentaries

-The Pulpit Commentary, Jamieson-Fausset-Brown Bible Commentary, Matthew Henry's Commentary on the Whole Bible, John Gill's Exposition of the Entire Bible, John Calvin's Commentary on the Bible, Matthew Poole's Commentary, Adam Clarke's Commentary on the Bible (chapter outlines), and Wesley's Notes on the Bible (chapter outlines).
+The Pulpit Commentary, Jamieson-Fausset-Brown Bible Commentary, Matthew Henry's Commentary on the Whole Bible, John Gill's Exposition of the Entire Bible, John Calvin's Commentary on the Bible, Matthew Poole's Commentary, the Kiel-Delitzsch Biblical Commentary on the Old Testament, Adam Clarke's Commentary on the Bible (chapter outlines), and Wesley's Notes on the Bible (chapter outlines).

 License

-You are free to copy, display, distribute, quote, or share this work.
-You are also free to modify this work and create derivative works of your own based upon this work.
-However, I ask that you do not do so for commercial purposes.
+You are free to copy, display, distribute, quote, or share this work in part or in whole.
+You are also free to modify this work or create derivative works of your own based upon this work.

 "Freely you have received, freely give." —Matthew 10:8

-When quoting the RCV, you may simply use the RCV abbreviation with quotations, or you may note the Revised Common Version as a source for quotations, such as in a list of sources or a bibliography.
-When attributing this work in other modifications and derivative works, please retain all copyright notices and note that your work is a derivative of the Revised Common Version.
+When quoting the RCV, you may simply use the "RCV" abbreviation with quotations, or you may note the Revised Common Version as a source for quotations, such as in a list of sources or a bibliography.
+When attributing this work in other modifications and derivative works, please retain all copyright notices and note that your work is based on or a derivative of the Revised Common Version.
 I would also appreciate a link to the RCV website with any attributions.

 The title, The Holy Bible: Revised Common Version, and the RCV logo are unregistered trademarks.
 They may not be used for derivative works, except as may be necessary to comply with the attribution requirements of the license.